WordPress/gutenberg/packages/block-editor/README.md

 -   _props_ `Object`: Optional.
 Props to pass to the element.
 Must contain the ref if one is defined.
 -   _options_ `Object`: Options for internal use only.
 -   _options.\_\_unstableIsHtml_ `boolean`:
+-   _options.isDisabled_ `boolean`: Whether the block should be disabled.

 _Returns_